 Leprosy was a disease which the Jews supposed to be inflicted for the punishment of some particular sin, and to be, more than other diseases, a mark of God’s displeasure; and therefore Christ, who came to take away sin, and turn away wrath took particular care to cleanse the lepers that fell in his way.
 Jesus’s apostles were amazed when they saw the leper healed.
 Do we still see the works of God with amazement?
 If not, are we following Him close enough to see them?

 Concerning the Luke 12 passage, we need to keep our lamps burning!
 Matthew told Gaius in this episode, “Conquest is not simply conquering nations but imposing a way of life.”
 What parallel is there between this statement to Jesus’s purpose as well as this scripture?

 Simon doesn’t understand why Jesus asked him to join him.
-Do I ever wonder why Jesus asked me to join Him?
+Do you ever wonder why Jesus asked me to join Him?
 How does Simon figure out his purpose?
-How can I figure out mine?
+How can you figure out yours?